Transfiguration and Monastic Scenes (Klontzas): Description

 The work of art was completed in 1603 on the island of Crete five years before the painter's death.
 The materials used were tempera and gold leaf on a wood panel.
 The height of the work was 25.5 in.
 (64.7 cm) and the width 15.9 in.
 (40.3 cm).
 His icon consists of four main parts.
-The upper portion features the transfiguration, Jesus is in the center flanked by Moses and Elijah.
+The upper portion features the transfiguration, Jesus is in the center, flanked by Moses and Elijah.
 Both figures were associated with Mount Sinai.
 To the left and right there are scenes with Jesus and his followers.
 Two of the figures lie on a unique diagonal plane.

 The middle portion exhibits the monks in their daily lives standing outside of their monastic cells.
 The painter combines Cretan architectural complexity influenced by Venetian painting and the traditional Byzantine style.

 There are two levels of monastic cells the top portion exhibits a small church building to our right.
 The lower level features a small stairwell to our left leading to a fantastic garden.
-Both levels feature roman archways with red and green marble columns and the openings to each cell are painted with the same geometric shapes.
+Both levels feature Roman archways with red and green marble columns and the openings to each cell are painted with the same geometric shapes.
 The geometrization within the section alludes to a three-dimensional space.
 The painter also demonstrates the impressive attire the monks wore in the early 17th century and prayer beads are a recurring motif.
 The painting is a snapshot of the daily life within a monastic community.
 To our lower left Klontzas creates an aesthetically pleasing landscape with trees and a stream.
 Monks are gardening in the middle ground and in the foreground, a small group of priests gathers in front of a fence.
 To our right, the monks are having a meal.
 The table is below an illuminated lantern that brightens the room.
 The painter exquisitely animates the room with his brilliant use of light utilizing a chiaroscuro method.
 Above the group of monks at the table to our left, a monk reads from a book while suspended in the air.
 A traditional painting of the Virgin and Child adorns the wall.
 The area utilizes three-dimensional space.

 The monastery was named after Catherine of Alexandria.
 Klontzas also included the sacred Egyptian martyr in his work.
 He created a painting entitled Saint Catherine's Engagement.
 There was a Siniatic monastery in Crete affiliated with Mount Sinai named Sinaitic Church of Saint Matthew, in Heraklion, Crete.
-Around the same period, Klontzas completed the Transfiguration and Monastic Scenes painter and Siniatic monk Ieremias Palladas finished his painting entitled Catherine of Alexandria.
+Around the same period, Klontzas completed the Transfiguration and Monastic Scenes painter and Siniatic monk Ieremias Palladas finished his painting entitled Saint Catherine of Alexandria.
 The work featured Mount Sinai in the background.
 The painting became a Cretan prototype and was copied by countless artists.